 - Cultivation (all year).

 - Pulling (Jan – Mar).
-With both hand pulling and grubbing, you must ensure the whold crown of the plants is taken from the ground.
-Where plants are flowering, these should be collected and burnt as seeds can develop from these plants even after they have been pulled from the ground.
+With both hand pulling and grubbing, you must ensure the whold crown of the plant is taken from the ground.
+Where plants are flowering, flowers should be collected and burnt as seeds can develop from these plants even after they have been pulled from the ground.

 - Grubbing (Jul – Mar).

 - Granules (Apr – Jan).
-For the use of herbicides applied by boom spraying, spot spraying, wiping or granular application, refer to the Ragwort Declared Weeds Leaflet.
+For the use of herbicides applied by boom spraying, spot spraying, wiping or granular application, refer to the DPIPWE Herbicides for Ragwort Control.

 - Wiping (Apr – Jan).